Corey Burton

-Corey Gregg Weinberg, better known as Corey Burton, is an American voice actor.
-He is best known for various roles such as Captain Hook, Dale, Ludwig Von Drake, Yen Sid, and Zipper for The Walt Disney Company.
+Corey Weinberg, better known as Corey Burton, is an American voice actor.
+He is best known for various roles such as Captain Hook, Dale, Ludwig Von Drake, Mad Hatter, Yen Sid, and Zipper for The Walt Disney Company.
 His other roles include Shockwave and Megatron in the Transformers franchise, Brainiac in various media, Count Dooku and Cad Bane in the Star Wars franchise, V.V.
 Argost on The Secret Saturdays, Jaga on the 2011 reboot of ThunderCats and Dracula on Avengers Assemble.

-In video games, he voices Zeus in the God of War series, Hugo Strange in Batman: Arkham City and Nitros Oxide in Crash Team Racing Nitro Fueled.
+In video games, he voices Zeus in the God of War series, Hugo Strange in Batman: Arkham City and Nitros Oxide in Crash Team Racing Nitro-Fueled.

 Career

 Early career

 Burton's grandparents immigrated from Transylvania.
 Burton was initially hesitant to pursue voice acting due to his shy demeanor and Asperger syndrome, but credits the design and storytelling of Disney's The Haunted Mansion attraction as his inspiration to move forward.
 He also cited The Adventures of Rocky and Bullwinkle and Friends (which he watched during his childhood) as an inspiration.
 Burton started his career at age 17 under the stage name Corey Weinman, with an imitation performance of Hans Conried for a filmstrip by Disney, titled Chef Ahmalette's Health Diet.
 He studied radio acting with Daws Butler for four years and went on to work with nearly all of the original Hollywood radio actors in classic-style radio dramas.